franeze/my_portfolio/README.md

-# Jr. Data Analyst/BI Analyst and PhD candidate
+# Data Analyst/ Jr. Data Scientist - PhD

 Transitioning from a career as a Doctoral Researcher and seeking a full-time role in data analytics and BI.
 Bringing a strong background in research methodologies, data analysis, and statistical techniques, with hands-on experience in SQL, R programming, spreadsheets and data visualization.